 Below is a list of those resources and an opportunity to request additional assistance should these resources not meet a student's needs.

 Food is available for students who may not have regular access to sufficient food.
-Food options are available through the Food Pantry located in Doak Hall.
-For more information contact the Center for Campus Life: (806) 742-2984.
+Food options are available through the Food Pantry located in 117 Doak Hall.
+For more information contact the Office of the Dean of Students: (806) 742-2984.

 Book loans are available each semester.
 The maximum amount for Fall/Spring terms is $500.00.
 The maximum available for Summer terms is $200.00 per session.